-Dear Prospective Graduate Student for fall 2021,
+Dear Prospective Graduate Students,

 Thank you for your interest in my research and the Ph.D. program in Environmental Studies at the University of California, Santa Cruz.